Test-Time Optimization of Physical Query Plans with LLMs: Results

 \section{Results}

-\paragraph{LLMs can optimize physical plans} We present an overview of the speedup statistics in Table~\ref{tab:speedup_summary}.
+\paragraph{\textbf{LLMs can optimize physical plans}} We present an overview of the speedup statistics in Table~\ref{tab:speedup_summary}.
 For the evolutionary algorithms, we report the best optimization discovered up to step~$T$, while for \texttt{Best-of}, we consider the best plan among $T \times K$ samples.
 We observe that the breadth of \texttt{Best-of} helps achieve stronger speedups in the lower percentiles of queries, whereas the depth of evolutionary algorithms pushes the upper percentiles further.
 We see evolutionary algorithms complement each other across datasets, with \texttt{BoL-Evol} performing particularly well on TPC-H and \texttt{PST-Evol} on TPC-DS.
-Overall, we observe a substantial level of optimizability: median speedups are around $1.15\times$–$1.2\times$ for TPC-H and around $1.1\times$ for TPC-DS.
+Overall, we observe a substantial level of optimizability: median speedups are around $1.1\times$-$1.12\times$ for TPC-H and around $1.05\times$-$1.07\times$ for TPC-DS.
 Moreover, we observe significant per-query improvements, reaching up to $1.67\times$ on TPC-H and $4.78\times$ on TPC-DS.
 The fast metric further shows that most speedups remain below $1.25$ for both datasets, and that for roughly $10\%$ of queries no improvement is found.
 Speedups above $1.4$ are rare.
 Taken together, these results indicate that GPT-5 is effective at optimizing physical execution plans and can yield meaningful performance improvements.
+Speedups show no strong dependence on query characteristics.
+Across the features we examine, the pooled and TPC-DS trends are weakly negative at most, most clearly for window-function and CTE counts ($\rho\approx-0.3$ on TPC-DS), and no single characteristic reliably predicts the gain (Appendix~\ref{sec:speedup_vs_char}).

-\paragraph{LLMs use semantic knowledge to optimize plans} We analyze the TPC-DS query with the maximum observed speedup ($4.78\times$, see Figure~\ref{fig:case_study_viz}).
+\paragraph{\textbf{LLMs use semantic knowledge to optimize plans}} We analyze the TPC-DS query with the maximum observed speedup ($4.78\times$, see Figure~\ref{fig:case_study_viz}).
 The query performs cross-channel sales analysis, joining sales data from three channels with \texttt{item}, \texttt{customer\_address}, and \texttt{date\_dim} tables, filtered by \texttt{d\_year = 2001}.
 Traditional optimizers produce a suboptimal plan here because, lacking precise statistics for the year filter, they rely on heuristics that prioritize joining the smaller \texttt{item} table (36K rows) before the larger \texttt{date\_dim} table (73K rows).